 \section{The Poncelet problem}

-In this section we demonstrate a nice correspondence between the mapping by F.John and famous the Poncelet problem (the Poncelet porism) for two conics.
-We start by recalling the Poncelet porism in a well-known form.
+In this section we demonstrate a nice correspondence between the mapping by F.John and the famous Poncelet problem (the Poncelet porism) for two conics.
+We will start by recalling the Poncelet porism in a well-known form.